cl-unrc-lab/Tolerange/README.md

 You also can find other scripts for running the tool with additional options or with some specific sets of tests, for instance:

-* `./test-ssc-memory`: it runs the tool over the memory example with ssc
+* `./test-ssc-memory`: it runs the tool over the memory example using ssc
-* `./test-memory`: it runs the tool over the memory example with Gurobi
+* `./test-memory`: it runs the tool over the memory example using Gurobi
 * `./test`: it replicates all the tests
 * `./test-gurobi`: it replicates the tests using gurobi instead of SSC
 * `./test-ssc-subset`: it runs a subset of the tests